AlphabetsAlphabets/TSC_MobileApp/README.md

 And look at the comment, it tells you that I'm going get the midpoint.
 And the midpoint coordinate would be the value of `mp_lat`, and `mp_lon`.

 Pay attention to how variables are named.
 It's very obvious that `user_relative_distance_from_circle_centre` is obviously the user's relative distance from the circle's centre.

 There is absolutely no ambiguity about what each function is.
 Even if a variable isn't too clear, comments help clear things out.

 For more information please read from the offical microsoft [docs](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/inside-a-program/coding-conventions)

+---
+# Creating multiple source files.
+At some point while developing a feature you may find yourself making either a very long [function](https://paste.rs/aRc.cs) (the code is from a very early `InArea` function).
+Or, you may find yourself creating multiple functions to split the tasks to make to make it more readable.
+You can see that it is very long.
+Furthermore, this function was going to be implemented with the `ScanQRCode` method, so the function body of `InArea` would be **added** to the body of the `ScanQRCode` method.

+Which is why I've split up the `InArea` function to [three]https://github.com/YJH16120/TSC_MobileApp/blob/master/MobileApp/Locate/Locate.cs) different functions: Obtaining the user's current location, making a HTTP request to the API to get our clients' location information.
+And finally the one where I use the information from the API response, and the user's location to calculate whether or not a user is in one of our client's shop.

+And those are the conditions to create a new source file.
+To recap:
+1. When a function's body gets too long,
+2. or when you find yourself creating multiple 'sub-functions'.